Chas McCormick Player Props: Astros vs. Reds

 Chas McCormick At The Plate

-- McCormick has seven doubles, six home runs and 11 walks while hitting .235.
+- McCormick is batting .246 with eight doubles, six home runs and 12 walks.

-- McCormick has picked up a hit in 52.9% of his 34 games this year, with more than one hit in 26.5% of those games.
+- McCormick has reached base via a hit in 19 games this year (of 35 played), and had multiple hits in 10 of those games.

-- McCormick has picked up an RBI in 29.4% of his games this year, with more than one RBI in 14.7% of his games.
-He has also produced three or more runs in one contest.
+- McCormick has had at least one RBI in 28.6% of his games this season (10 of 35), with two or more RBI five times (14.3%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.